Last Updated: October 2019

 Current Market Trends

 Italy is a mature market for medical equipment, and its high per capita income and sophisticated healthcare system translates into demand for a broad range of cutting-edge medical equipment.
-The Italian market for medical equipment and supplies is the fourth largest in Europe following Germany, France and the UK with about 3,883 companies (including 44% distributors, 51% producers and 5% service providers) and a workforce of 76,200 people.
-The medical device market (including dental and optical devices) was valued at approximately USD 9 billion in 2016 with imports accounting for USD 5.9 billion.
-Aside from other medical devices, consumable products represent the largest market segment (20.6%) followed by diagnostic imaging (16.1%), and patient aids (14.7%).
+The Italian market for medical equipment and supplies is the fourth largest in Europe following Germany, France, and the United Kingdom with about 3,957 companies (including 42% distributors, 53% producers and 5% service providers) and a workforce of 76,400 people.
+The medical device market (including dental and optical devices) was valued at approximately $9.7 billion in 2017 with imports accounting for $6.2 billion.
+Aside from other medical devices, consumable products represent the largest market segment (19.7%) followed by diagnostic imaging (16.7%) and patient aids (15.2%).

 The Italian government is the primary purchaser of medical equipment.
-Public hospitals account for over 75 percent of medical device sales, while the remaining 25 percent of sales are made to the private sector.
+Public hospitals account for over 75% of medical device sales, while the remaining 25% of sales are made to the private sector.
 Despite having a considerable local manufacturing industry, the domestic market for medical equipment is highly dependent on imports.
-Major suppliers are Germany, The Netherlands, Belgium, France, and the United States, which had a 6.5% share of Italian imports, valued at USD 388 million in 2016.
-Major US imports are in diagnostic imaging, and dental and patient aids.
+Major suppliers are Germany, the Netherlands, Belgium, France, and the United States, which had a 5.9% share of Italian imports, valued at $ 371 million in 2017.
+Major U.S. imports are in diagnostic imaging and dental and patient aids.

 The budgetary pressures and escalating costs of healthcare systems are moving Italy towards value-based health care: new products need to provide better health outcomes in cost-effective ways.
-In fact, the public healthcare system is likely to develop value- and quality-based pricing models and request data and analytics for cost-effective evidence.
+The public healthcare system is likely to develop value- and quality-based pricing models and request data and analytics for evidence of cost-effectiveness.
 Opportunities for companies with very innovative products are rising compared to traditional products.
 Preventive care, remote monitoring, and early identification of at-risk patients are increasingly valued.

 Italian Medical Devices Market*